json-api-dotnet/JsonApiDotNetCore/docs/usage/filtering.md

 # Filtering

-Resources can be filtered by attributes using the `filter` query parameter.
+Resources can be filtered by attributes using the `filter` query string parameter.
 By default, all attributes are filterable.
 The filtering strategy we have selected, uses the following form.